Harwich, Massachusetts: Sports and recreation

+Harwich Port is a popular destination in the summer.
+The most popular beach in Harwich Port is Bank Street Beach.
+Harwich has 18 beaches and ponds.

 Transportation

 Roadways

 Two of Massachusetts major routes, U.S. Route 6 and Massachusetts Route 28, cross the town.
 The town has the southern termini of Routes 39 and 124, and a portion of Route 137 passes through the town.
 Route 39 leads east through East Harwich to Orleans.
 Route 28 passes through West Harwich and Harwich Port, connecting the towns of Dennis and Chatham.
 Route 124 leads from Harwich Center to Brewster, and Route 137 cuts through East Harwich leading from Chatham to Brewster.

 Cape Cod Rail Trail

 A portion of the Cape Cod Rail Trail, as well as several other bicycle routes, are in town.
 There is no rail service in town, but the Cape Cod Rail Trail rotary is located in North Harwich near Main Street.

 Air travel

 Other than the occasional sea plane landing on the pond, the nearest airport is in neighboring Chatham; the nearest regional service is at Barnstable Municipal Airport; and the nearest national and international air service is at Logan International Airport in Boston.